LOtting/COG-01/students-workshop-results/README.md

-# Pullrequest
+# Pull Request

 ### This is the folder where students put there working results

-## Creat a Pullrequest from your fork to Goyapa/COG-01
+## Creat a Pull Request from your fork to Goyapa/COG-01
 https://github.com/Goyapa/COG-01

 Put your results, homework and solutions into the folder "students-workshop-results" with